Broadband in rural America

 Fiber-to-the-premise networks are critical in allowing rural areas to close the opportunity gap.
 Fortunately, there are many proven models for how to get them built.
 Though they often need low-cost loans and/or outright subsidies to get started, once built, fiber broadband networks become strong, self-sustaining local businesses and community assets.

-Necessary digital economy infrastructure
+Necessary tech economy infrastructure

 Planning a fiber broadband deployment is complex work, especially in a rural area.
-We advise and collaborate with our partners at Rural Innovation Strategies, Inc to do this work.
+We advise and collaborate with our partners at Rural Innovation Strategies, Inc. to do this work.